ToruNiina/toml11/README.md

 #### toml::get()

-Then you can obtain the various value from the `data` using `toml::get` function no matter what the value type is.
+Then you can obtain the various value from the `data` using `toml::get` function.

 ``` cpp
 const auto answer    = toml::get<std::int64_t>(data.at("answer"));